sparkflows/sparkflows-docs/docs/tutorials/data-engineering/date-time-field-extract.rst

 Date-Time Field Extract
 ------------

-It creates a new DataFrame by extracting the year, month, day of month, hour, minute, second, week of the year from the timestamp column.
+It creates a new DataFrame by extracting the "year", "month", "day of month", "hour"," minute", "second",: week of the year" from the Timestamp Column.

 Processor Configuration
 ^^^^^^^^^^^^^^^^^^